-This Belgian waffle recipe comes out crispy and fluffy every time, and it’s made without milk.
-This is my family’s favorite and it’s naturally gluten-free!
+This oatmeal waffles recipe comes out crispy and fluffy every time, and it’s made with oat flour and no milk.
+This is my family’s favorite Belgian waffle and it’s naturally gluten-free!

 * Make sure you lid is on tight and blend on high so that the tiny specks of oat flour incorporate well with the liquids and absorb them.
 If the oat flour is too large, it will not absorb the liquid properly and your batter could be runny.